Toruńska Street, Bydgoszcz: Main areas and edifices

 The building was constructed as an hotel, commissioned by Emil Röpcke (or Roepkes), living at 1 Dorotheenstraße (today's Ustronie street).
-The institution was then run by Hugo Sauer till the end of WWI, under the name "Roepkes Hotel".
+The institution was then run by Hugo Sauer till the end of World War II, under the name "Roepkes Hotel".

 With the razing in 2019 of the edifices closer to the roundabout, this building is now the first standing on the even side of the street: following the angling path of the road, it presents a two-face frontage.
 Apart from the bossage ornamenting the facade ground floor, one can highlight the original bay window incorporating wooden elements and stucco details.
 The first frontage also displays nicely decorated mullions on its openings.